MSU-DHI-Lab/data-workflows-workshop/START_HERE.md

 3) Use the job aids in each `02-job-aids/` when you get stuck, and capture artifacts in `05-artifacts/`.

 ## Path for trainers or adopters
-1) Skim `WORKSHOP_OVERVIEW.md` and `CONTENT_STANDARDS.md` for tone and structure.
+1) Skim `WORKSHOP_OVERVIEW.md` for the agenda, prep checklist, and facilitation notes.
-2) Copy templates from `templates/` for reuse and adapt them for your context.
+2) Run Day 01 end-to-end once before teaching, then adjust the datasets and examples to match your institution.

 ## Why this repo is organized this way
-Each day lives as a mini-repo with primers, labs, job aids, assessments, diagrams, and an artifacts folder.
-This keeps things portable: you can run a single session, swap in your own datasets, or drop the whole day into another program.
-Templates sit at the root so future iterations stay consistent and easy to adopt.
+Each day lives as a day folder with primers, labs, job aids, assessments, diagrams, and an artifacts folder.
+This keeps things portable: you can run a single session, swap in your own datasets, or adopt the whole sequence.